wp-plugins/cp-image-store/readme.txt

 = Q: How to insert a product or products list on sidebar? =

-A: Go to the widgets section and insert the insert the "Image Store Product" or "Image Store Product List" in sidebar.
+A: Go to the widgets section and insert the "Image Store Product", or the "Image Store Product List" on sidebar.

 = Q: How can I to know the ID of image? =